q-viper/q-viper.github.io/_posts/2020-05-31-writing-a-deep-neural-network-from-scratch-on-python.md

   - neural networks
   - python
 ---

 **Contents**
 * TOC
 {:toc}

 Let's write a multi layer deep neural network from scratch in Python.
-But why do we need to write neural network from scratch while there are already tools like Keras?
+But why do we need to write neural networks from scratch while there are already tools like Keras?
 It is a good exercise as well as refreshment of the knowledge about how neural networks works.
-For neural network from scratch, we need to have some knowledge of Calculus, Linear Algebra, OOP (here in this blog).
+For a neural network from scratch, we need to have some knowledge of Calculus, Linear Algebra, OOP (here in this blog).

 I am not using <i>gist</i> for codes, so don't panic if you find unfriendly text formats.
 Also I have written this blog on `Markdown` of `Jupyter Notebook` so the formats are a bit different.
 But the truth is, the class we will be building will be just like `keras`.
 Yes Keras!

 ## Updates: